CRLab/filter_tf/README.md

 # filter_tf
 Simple Utility Node to filter a specified ROS TF transform

+## Args
+child_frame: raw observation of a reference frame ex /ar_marker_8

+parent_frame: frame in which the observation occurs.

+This node will then publish a tf from parent_frame to child_frame_filtered.

 ## Usage:
-args are child_frame, parent_frame.
 From command line:
 ```
 rosrun filter_tf filter_tf.py /ar_marker_8 /kinect2_link
 ```